UBC-CS/cpsc330-2023s/docs/setup.md

 ### Windows

+(Optionally, you can run Linux inside Windows.
+See the PROTIP below.)

 After installation, open the Start Menu and search for the program called “Anaconda Prompt (miniconda3)”.
 When this opens you will see a prompt similar to

 ```